 Legal Defenses for Voluntary Manslaughter

 Our Los Angeles criminal lawyers can use a variety of legal strategies to defend you against charges of voluntary manslaughter.
 We understand that every case is unique and requires a thorough review of all the specific details to build an effective strategy.
-However, some of the most common legal defenses include:

 However, we would need to be able to present evidence you had no intent to harm the victim, were not acting in a negligent manner at the time of the accident, and were acting in a lawful manner with the accidental killing occurred.

 Insanity – In limited situations, our lawyers may be able to present an insanity defense that is based on being able to prove you didn't know the act of killing the victim was wrong, or you didn't understand that what you were doing was capable of killing the victim (See the M'Naghten Test).

 Under California laws, there are several criminal offenses that are related to voluntary manslaughter.
 These include:

 - California Penal Code Section 192(b) - Involuntary Manslaughter

 - California Penal Code Section 192(c) – Vehicular Manslaughter

 - California Penal Code Section 191.5 – Vehicular Manslaughter While Intoxicated

-- California Penal Code Section 187 – Murder
+- California Penal Code Section 187 – Murder DUI Manslaughter – Watson Murder

 I was lucky to find Dmitry Gorin at the criminal defense law firm of Eisner Gorin LLP.
 His entire staff was very helpful, friendly, and genuinely cared about the outcome of case.
 After our initial meeting in his office, he provided legal guidance by informing me of what steps to follow.
 His advice proved to be very effective.

 Contact our Criminal Defense Law Firm

 If you or a family member are facing voluntary manslaughter charges in violation of California Penal Code Section 192(a), you should consult with a Los Angeles criminal defense attorney at Eisner Gorin LLP immediately.

 Related Pages: Manslaughter | Involuntary Manslaughter